Tickets for the Panthéon of Paris. Walk Among the Greatest.

 Strollers and Accessibility

-The Pantheon is partially accessible for visitors with reduced mobility.
-Ground floor areas including the nave and the apse are accessible, but access to the dome and the crypt involves steps.
+The Panthéon is partially accessible for visitors with reduced mobility.
+The ground floor areas, including the nave and the apse, are accessible, but access to the dome and the crypt involves steps.
 Contact the monument in advance if you have specific accessibility requirements.

-• The interior is extraordinary on every level.
-The central nave stretches nearly 100 meters beneath a soaring dome, surrounded by monumental frescoes depicting the life of Saint Genevieve and key moments in French history.
+• The interior is extraordinary on all levels.
+The central nave stretches almost 100 meters under an imposing dome, surrounded by monumental frescoes depicting the life of Saint Genevieve and key moments in French history.
 Foucault's pendulum hangs from the dome, the same experiment that demonstrated the Earth's rotation here in 1851.
-Below it all, the crypt holds some of France's most celebrated figures including Voltaire, Rousseau, Victor Hugo, Emile Zola, Marie Curie, Alexandre Dumas, and Jean Moulin.
-It is a place that rewards curiosity at every turn.
+Beneath it all, the crypt houses some of France's most celebrated figures, including Voltaire, Rousseau, Victor Hugo, Emile Zola, Marie Curie, Alexandre Dumas, and Jean Moulin.
+It's a place that rewards curiosity at every turn.

 • Yes.
-Children can explore the vast nave, watch Foucault's pendulum in motion, and walk through the crypt of some of the most famous names in history.
-The space is large and open, which makes it comfortable for families.
+Children can explore the vast nave, see Foucault's pendulum in motion, and walk through the crypt of some of the most famous names in history.
+The space is wide and open, making it comfortable for families.
 Entry is free for children under 18, so only adults need a paid ticket.

-• Yes, tickets are often available for the same day or next day.
-That said, availability during peak season and holiday periods can be limited, so booking a few days ahead gives you more flexibility on timing and avoids any risk of selling out.
+• Yes, there are often tickets available for the same day or the next day.
+That said, availability during peak season and holiday periods can be limited, so booking a few days in advance gives you more flexibility in timing and avoids any risk of selling out.

-• By metro, line 10 stops at Maubert Mutualite, about 6 minutes on foot, and line 7 stops at Place Monge, around 8 minutes away.
+• By metro, line 10 stops at Maubert Mutualité, about a 6-minute walk, and line 7 stops at Place Monge, about 8 minutes away.
 By RER, the Luxembourg station on line B leaves you just 5 minutes from the entrance.
-If you prefer cycling, the Velib station N5032 is located directly in front of the monument.
-By car, nearby parking options include Indigo Val de Grace, Lagrange Maubert, and Pantheon Soufflot, though traffic in the Latin Quarter can be heavy during peak hours.
+If you prefer to go by bike, the Velib station N5032 is located directly in front of the monument.
+By car, nearby parking options include Indigo Val de Grace, Lagrange Maubert, and Pantheon Soufflot, although traffic in the Latin Quarter can be heavy during peak hours.

-• The nave and crypt are spaces of quiet contemplation, so visitors are asked to keep noise to a minimum and move respectfully through the building.
-Eating and drinking are not permitted inside.
-Standard sized backpacks are allowed, but large luggage, helmets, and bulky strollers cannot be brought in.
-Animals are not permitted except for accredited guide or assistance dogs.
-Smart casual clothing is recommended, particularly in the crypt.
+• The nave and the crypt are spaces of quiet contemplation, so visitors are asked to keep noise to a minimum and move respectfully through the building.
+Eating and drinking are not allowed inside.
+Standard-sized backpacks are allowed, but large luggage, helmets, and bulky strollers are not permitted.
+Animals are not allowed, except for accredited guide or assistance dogs.
+Smart casual attire is recommended, especially in the crypt.

 • Partially.
-Ground floor areas of the nave can be accessed via an external ramp and staff are available to assist.
+The ground floor areas of the nave are accessible via an external ramp, and staff are available to assist.
 However, the crypt and dome areas involve steps and are not fully accessible.
 We recommend contacting the monument directly in advance if you have specific mobility requirements, so they can prepare the best possible visit for you.